AlirezaAbd-dev/Guess-Number-Game-React-Native-Practice/Readme.md

 Then write `~ npm start` and then enter

-Congratulations ,now you can use this page for your beautiful project.
+Congratulations ,now you can play the game and enjoy it.